This month's coding column: An elderly patient's grown daughter comes in for an office visit without the patient, is there a code for that?

 But some codes by their nature of definition don't require patient presence.
 Depending on the patient's circumstances, the situation above might be covered by the care plan oversight codes 99340, 99375, 99378 or 99380.

-However, if he provider documents at least 16 minutes of time dealing with these end-of-life issues with the daughter — a 99497 Advanced Care Planning code can be billed.
+However, if the provider documents at least 16 minutes of time dealing with these end-of-life issues with the daughter - a 99497 Advanced Care Planning code can be billed.
 The Medlearn article on this on the CMS website specifically states family members.
 This a relatively newly payable code for Medicare.

 Q: Can you tell me if an anatomic pathology lab can use modifier 79 to get paid for a biopsy technical and professional fee if the biopsy has nothing to do with the global period the patient is in.
 For example, a patient is getting chemotherapy as an outpatient and goes to a dermatologist for a biopsy of a mole.
 The dermatologist sends that biopsy to me.
 The dermatologist doctor gets paid, but Medicare says the biopsy technical component lab fee is in the global period.